rodriguezda/python-programming-104/README.md

 <!---
-This guide was developed by Susi Remondi for COHORT NAME / DATE / LOCATION HERE.
+This guide was developed by Susi Remondi and heavily updated by Diego Rodriguez for PYTHON-621 / June 21-26, 2021 / VIRTUAL.

 Questions?
 Comments?
 1. Log an issue to this repo to alert me of a problem.